AdobeDocs/experience-manager-65.it-IT/help/assets/assets.md

 >[!CAUTION]
 >
->Uploading and/or editing a large volume of assets (particularly images) can impact the performance of your [!DNL Experience Manager] instance.
+>Uploading and/or editing a large volume of assets (particularly images) can impact the performance of your [!DNL Experience Manager] deployment.

 ### [!DNL Experience Manager Assets] terminologia {#aem-assets-terminology}